alalading0207/SARBA-Net/README.md

 # SARBA-Net
-This repository provides the official implementation of our paper:
+This repository provides the implementation of our paper:
 **"SARBA-Net: A Boundary Awareness Network for Impervious Surface Extraction of SAR Images"**

 ---